 In this equation, n indicates the number of patients with the diagnosis.

-The calculation of the likelihood ratio occasionally leads to situations in which we are diving by zero.
+The calculation of the likelihood ratio occasionally leads to situations in which we are dividing by zero.
 These occur in diagnoses that result in 100 percent survival or 100 percent mortality.
 In these situations, the likelihood ratio is estimated from the total number of patients with the diagnosis.
 The following snippet of SQL code shows how the likelihood ratio is calculated:

 [LIST FORMAT]